 What is the staff-to-patient ratio?
 How well are the staff qualified?

 A higher staff-to-patient ratio means there is more staff available to care for patients.
-Some states place a limit on how many patients can be cared for at the facility depending on the number of staff.
+Some states place a limit on how many patients can be cared for at the facility, depending on the number of staff.
 The qualifications of the nurses, psychologists, physicians, and counselors at the detox center are also an important consideration.
-Fully qualified staff with specialization in detox and addiction treatment are able to provide high-quality care.
+Fully qualified staff with specialization in detox and effective substance abuse treatment can provide high-quality care.

 Does the detox center offer individualized treatment?